Santroller/Santroller/serialConfig.md

 * the keys can read both negative and positive at the same time.
 * send axis inverting at the same time as the axis itself

+The UNO uses PPP like packet frames to encapsulate serial data.
+This allows for making it easy to receive both serial and controller data at the same time.